• Login

 In fact, Adobe found that companies that prioritized and effectively managed customer experience were three times as likely than their peers to have significantly exceeded their top business goals in the prior year.

 On the other hand, brands that don’t have their CX approach buttoned up can experience higher than average churn.
-For example, NICE research revealed that a majority of consumers would abandon a brand after two negative interactions.
+For example, NiCE research revealed that a majority of consumers would abandon a brand after two negative interactions.

 If you’ve ever used product reviews or feedback from a friend when making a purchasing decision, you’ll know that CX can also impact customer acquisition.
 It’s highly likely that those people who churned after two bad interactions expressed their displeasure to friends and family.
 Word of mouth is a powerful way to acquire new business, but it can also keep potential customers away.